jeroendoggen/Arduino-TestSuite/README.md

 -------------
  * Downloads source and run "python setup.py install"
  * Python Package available in the Python Package Index at: http://pypi.python.org/pypi/ArduinoTestSuite/ ("pip install ArduinoTestSuite")
- * Currently only tested on Linux (serial port is hardcoded, subprocess handling only works on Linux)
+ * Currently only tested on Linux (subprocess handling only works on Linux)

 Usage:
 ------
  * Start the program with: "python -m ArduinoTestSuite" (or python main.py)
- * Selecting the tests you want to run, configuring Arduino path and configuring the serial port is currently done by editing "main.py" and "testSuite.py"
+ * Select the tests you want to run by editing: "planned-tests.conf"
+ * Other configuration options: "python -m ArduinoTestSuite --help"

 References
 ----------